-The following trainings and events are sponsored by WRCAC partner agencies and open to participants from the western region.
+The following events are sponsored by WRCAC partner agencies and are open to participants from the western region.

 National Children’s Advocacy Center